Office Phone Number: 806 651 2296

 I started as an undergraduate assistant in 1976 working for Dr. Vaughn Nelson.
 When AEI was formed in 1977, I was one of the student slaves.
 I have been here ever since.
 During these 38 years, we have installed more than 85 small renewable systems at our test sites (Nance Ranch, field tests in Borger, Tulia and Canyon City Well fields, the Wind Test Center, north of the WTAMU campus, USDA, Bushland, TX and the AEI-Regional Wind Test Center (at Nance Ranch)) as well as helping industry in California sites near Palm Springs, wind farms here in Texas and assisting with airfoil/blade design for many others.

-We are collecting wind data all over our State, and have helped companies/agencies with met tower maintenance and installation in Texas, New Mexico, Arizona, Vermont, Kansas and Oklahoma.
-A recent project was installing a home sized system for the Hale County Farm and Ranch Museum for SECO.
+We are collecting wind data all over our region, and have helped companies/agencies with met tower maintenance and installation in Texas, New Mexico, Arizona, Vermont, Kansas and Oklahoma.
+A past project was installing a home sized system for the Hale County Farm and Ranch Museum for SECO.
 We also helped the Texas Parks and Wildlife Department with Sheldon Lake State Park improvements and incorporating renewables for educational purposes.
 Several small wind turbines have been built at High Schools in South Texas (Laredo, McAllen/Weslaco) and here in the Panhandle.

 I have learned to program computers and data loggers, collected and analyze data for long term projects and high speed data for short term tests, produced templates for blade manufacturers to test new thin airfoils, coordinated student/staff schedules, examined modal vibrations of wind turbine blades (learning from Rich Osgood of NREL), collected the first flow visualization images of blades from operating wind turbines (Dr. David Eggleston taught me alot), manufactured VAWT joint fillets (Dr. Woody Stoddard taught us everything) for 34 m vertical axis test bed, and conducted thin airfoil blade tests (with Bruce Andrews).